Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Background

 The third paper on RCIP~\cite{Hels09JCP} contains improvement relative to the earlier papers, both in the notation and in the discretization of singular operators.
 The overall theme is mixed boundary conditions, which pose similar difficulties as do piecewise smooth boundaries.

+The fourth paper on RCIP~\cite{Hels11SISC}, finally, solves the problem of~\cite[Section~3]{Hels08b} in a broad setting, involving dominant integral operators with non-zero Fredholm indices and compositions of integral operators.
+In this context, too, some subsequent improvements have been made.
+See~\cite{HelsKarl13} and Sections~\ref{sec:compose}, \ref{sec:regul}, and \ref{sec:Vshape}, below.

-The paper~\cite{Hels11SISC}, finally, solves the problem of~\cite[Section~3]{Hels08b} in a broad setting and one can view the formalism of~\cite{Hels11SISC} as the RCIP method in its most general form, at least in two dimensions.
-Further work on RCIP has been devoted to more general boundary conditions~\cite{Ojala12}, to problems in three dimension~\cite{HelsP12}, and to solving elliptic boundary value problems in special situations, such as for aggregates of millions of grains, where special techniques are introduced to deal with problem specific issues~\cite{Hels11JCPa,Hels11JCPb}.
+Further work on developing RCIP deal with more general boundary conditions~\cite{Ojala12}, with problem-specific stabilization techniques~\cite{Hels18SISC}, with singular right-hand sides~\cite{Hels22JCP}, with problems in three dimensions~\cite{HelsKarl16,HelsP12,HelsP17}, and with large-scale applications to aggregates of millions of grains~\cite{Hels11JCPa,Hels11JCPb}.

-We end this retrospection by pointing out that several research groups in recent years have proposed numerical schemes for integral equations stemming from elliptic partial differential equations in piecewise smooth domains.
-See, for example,~\cite{Brem12a,Brem12b,Brem10a,Brem10b,Brem10c,Brun09}.
+We end this retrospection by noting that several research groups in recent years have proposed numerical schemes for integral equations stemming from elliptic partial differential equations (PDEs) in domains with boundary singularities.
+See, for example,~\cite{Akhm15,Brem12a,Brem12b,Brem10a,Brem10b,Brem10c,Brun09,Hosk19,Hosk20,Rach20,Serkh16}.
 There is also a widespread notion that a slight rounding of corners is a good idea for numerics.
 While rounding may work in particular situations, we do not believe it is a generally viable method.
 For one thing, how does one round a triple junction?